-In 2010, the most recent year for which figures are available, approximately $130 million in student loan debt was forgiven for more than 31,000 teachers, including nearly $81 million on more than 10,000 borrowers in the Direct Loan program.
-From 2007 through 2012, over 109,000 teachers have received loan forgiveness totaling $390 million under the program.
+In 2013, the most recent year for which figures are available, approximately $254 million in student loan debt was forgiven for more than 31,000 teachers, including nearly $81 million on more than 10,000 borrowers in the Direct Loan program.
+From 2007 through 2012, over 109,000 teachers have received loan forgiveness totaling $866 million under the program.
 Return to table of contents.

 Teacher Education Assistance for College and Higher Education (TEACH) Grants provide aid directly to postsecondary students who are training to become teachers.
 The program provides grants up to $4,000 per year and up to $16,000 total for bachelor’s studies or $8,000 total for master’s studies for tuition, fees, and other housing costs to students who commit to teaching high-need subjects in low-income schools after completing their postsecondary education.
 Bonus TEACH Grants of $500 per year or $2,000 total for a bachelor’s or master’s program are available to individuals retiring from careers in high-need fields who are also eligible for TEACH Grants.
 The TEACH Grant program was authorized by Congress in 2007.

 Both undergraduate and graduate students are eligible for the grants and must agree to serve as full-time mathematics, science, foreign language, bilingual education, special education, or reading teachers in high-need schools for at least four years within eight years of graduating.
 Current teachers, retirees from other occupations, and those who became teachers through alternative certification routes are also eligible for TEACH Grants to help pay for the costs of obtaining graduate degrees.
 Individuals who fail to complete the agreed upon service in high-need schools and subjects are required to pay back their TEACH Grants as Unsubsidized Stafford Loans.

 In fiscal year 2014, the U.S. Department of Education expects that 33,671 students will receive grants under the program for a total cost of $96 million.
 The President's fiscal year 2015 Budget Request included nearly flat funding: $98 million for 34,116 recipients.
 Return to table of contents.

 Federal Perkins Loan Forgiveness for Teachers and Head Start Instructors